The large-scale environment of thermonuclear and core-collapse supernovae: Discussion Conclusions

-Coming surveys will provide significantly larger SN samples.
-The extended ZTF survey is expected to detect $\sim 10,000$ low redshift SNeIa and a comparable number of CCSNe \citep{2019PASP..131g8001G,2020ApJ...904...35P}.
-The Vera C. Rubin Observatory's Legacy Survey of Space and Time is expected to detect $\sim 50,000$ SNeIa per year \citep{2009arXiv0912.0201L}, but at considerably higher redshifts, where galaxy surveys become significantly incomplete.
-Such sample sizes combined with complementary galaxy samples, as biased tracers of the LSS, have the potential to provide powerful constraints on the growth of structure over cosmic time and gravity \citep{2019BAAS...51c.140K}.
+The next-generation galaxy surveys, while reaching much deeper magnitude limits, will still predominantly resolve the brighter galaxy populations.
+SNe are bright point sources and each SN subtype spans a narrower luminosity range than galaxies.
+Therefore, SNe can be used to alleviate potential redshift-dependent biases in the probed galaxy demographics.
+Coming surveys will further provide significantly larger SN samples.
+The extended ZTF survey is expected to detect $\sim 10,000$ low-redshift SNeIa and a comparable number of CCSNe \citep{2019PASP..131g8001G,2020ApJ...904...35P}.
+The {\sl Vera C. Rubin Observatory}'s {\sl Legacy Survey of Space and Time} is expected to detect $\sim 50,000$ SNeIa per year \citep{2009arXiv0912.0201L}.
+The {\sl Nancy Grace Roman Space Telescope} will deliver $\sim 1,000$ SNe at high redshifts \citep{2021arXiv211103081R}.
+Such sample sizes combined with complementary galaxy samples, as biased tracers of the LSS, could provide constraints on the growth of structure over cosmic time and gravity \citep{2017ApJ...847..128H,2019BAAS...51c.140K}.